Azure-Samples/miyagi/docs/labs/02-build-your-own-copilot/README.md

    Repeat the same steps for the deployment for text-embedding-ada-002 model.

-### 2.2 Setup configuration for myagi app
+### 2.2 Setup configuration for miyagi app

-1. Create a new file called .env in myagi/ui/typescript
+1. Create a new file called .env in miyagi/ui/typescript
 2. Copy paste the contents of .env.local.example into .env and save the file
 3. You will setup the values for the variables in the workshop [ this will be updated later]
-4. Create a new file named appsettings.json in myagi/services/recommendation-service/dotnet
+4. Create a new file named appsettings.json in miyagi/services/recommendation-service/dotnet
 5. Copy paste the contents of appsettings.json.example into appsettings.json and save the file
 6. Update appsettings.json with the values for the variables below.
 You can get the values from the Azure Portal.
    > Go to Azure Portal -> Resource Groups -> Select the resource group you created in step 3 of the previous section -> Select the Open AI resource -> Select Keys and Endpoint